On Choosing the Poems and Letter

 Circumference marks the border line between modes of existence, between being and Being, as the human presses into the absolute to enclose more and more within her frontiers. … Circumference measures and defines [Dickinson’s] capacity for personhood under God.

-By contrast, Laura Gribbin argues that Dickinson’s conception of Circumference rejects Emersonian expansion, revises the patriarchal conceptions of the (male) poet’s encompassing consciousness, and resists being taken over by an outside power, by calling attention to “the circle’s necessary boundary or perimeter without which it has neither shape nor meaning.”
+By contrast, Laura Gribbin argues that Dickinson’s conception of Circumference rejects Emersonian expansion, revises the patriarchal conceptions of the (male) poet’s encompassing consciousness, and resists being taken over by an outside power.
+It does so by calling attention to “the circle’s necessary boundary or perimeter without which it has neither shape nor meaning.”
 In Gribbin’s reading,

 Circumference marks the borderline of symbolic and linguistic order.